allegheny-college-cmpsc-101-fall-2023/square-roots-starter/writing/reflection.md

 ### Use two fenced code blocks to provide output from two different runs of `squareroot` with the same input

-TODO: Pick a single input value and run it with:
-(a) the exhaustive algorithm
-and
-(b) the efficient algorithm

-TODO: Make sure that you pick a sufficiently large and representative input value!

 #### One output from running the exhaustive algorithm

+TODO: Pick an input value and run it with the exhaustive algorithm
-TODO: Provide the specific command that you ran to produce this output
+TODO: Provide the specific command that you ran
 TODO: Use a fenced code block to provide the output for this command.
 TODO: Please remember that the input of `25000` is only a suggestion;
-you need to find a sufficiently large and representative input value for your program
+you need to find a sufficiently large and representative input value for your program such that you can judge the efficency, or lack thereof.

 #### One output from running the efficient algorithm

+TODO: Use the same input value as above and run it with the efficient algorithm
-TODO: Provide the specific command that you ran to produce this output
+TODO: Provide the specific command that you ran
 TODO: Use a fenced code block to provide the output for this command.
 TODO: Please remember that the input of `25000` is only a suggestion;
-you need to find a sufficiently large and representative input value for your program
+you need to find a sufficiently large and representative input value for your program such that you can judge the efficency, or lack thereof.

 ## Performance Analysis